Scientific Name

 Description

-×Graptoveria 'Titubans' is a succulent plant with thick fleshy spoon-shaped leaves arranged in compact rosettes on creeping stems.
-It offsets freely to form dense carpets or cushions.
-Rosettes grow up to 3 inches (7.5 cm) in diameter.
-Leaves are blue-gray and develop pink or apricot-colored tips in cooler temperatures.
-Flowers are yellow and appear in spring.
+×Graptoveria 'Titubans' is a beautiful succulent plant with thick, fleshy, spoon-shaped leaves arranged in compact rosettes on creeping stems.
+It grows up to 8 inches (20 cm) tall and offsets freely to form a dense clump.
+The rosettes can reach 3 inches (7.5 cm) in diameter.
+Blue-gray leaves take on pink hues at the tips in cooler temperatures.
+They are covered with a fine waxy bloom that gives them a slightly frosted appearance.

 Hardiness